Chapter 2 Create a naive trading strategy - a single trader process without supervision

 Binance.order_limit_sell(symbol, quantity, sell_price, "GTC")

-We will implement calculating sell price in a separate function based on buy price, profit interval, and tick_size.
+endWe’ll implement the sell price calculation in a helper function that takes the buy price, profit target, and tick size as arguments.

 # /apps/naive/lib/naive/trader.ex

-Now to calculate the correct sell price, we can use the following formula which gets me pretty close to expected value:
+Now to calculate the correct sell price, we can use the following formula which gets us pretty close to expected value:

 # /apps/naive/lib/naive/trader.ex